ualegre/rcase/README.md

 ### Instructions for users
 Modelio is an open-source modelling tool which is freely available to be [downloaded](https://www.modelio.org/downloads/download-modelio.html) from its [official website](http://www.modelio.org).
 The current Modelio version for which this module is compatible is v3.7.
 Modelio, and therefore this module, is available for Linux, Windows and Mac.
 Follow the [Modelio Quick-start guide](https://www.modelio.org/quick-start-pages-35.html) provided in the official Modelio website to install the program in your preferred operating system.

 In order to install the RC-ASE Modelio module, follow the [official guide for working with modules](https://www.modelio.org/quick-start-pages-35/928-modelio/quick-start-35x/132-working-with-modules-35.html).
-You can download the RC-ASE Modelio module (.jmdac) directly from the [rcase/target](https://github.com/ualegre/rcase/blob/master/rcase/target/) folder of the repository.
-The module binaries can be directly downloaded below:
+You can download the latest RC-ASE Modelio module (.jmdac) directly from the [rcase/target](https://github.com/ualegre/rcase/blob/master/rcase/target/) folder of the repository.
+Other versions of the binaries can be directly downloaded below:

 * [RC-ASE v0.4.7](https://github.com/ualegre/rcase/raw/master/rcase/target/RCase_0.4.7.jmdac)